Backups & Redundancy¶

 Research File Store offers highly resilient storage and consistent backups, keeping up to a month of data changes.

-RFS is built on top of the ZFS filesystem which provides point-in-time-consistent whole-filesystem snapshots, which we leverage for all projects.
+RFS is built using the Dell Powerscale OneFS filesystem.
 RFS project snapshots are replicated to a secondary off-site location, so that there are two-copies on-disk of all data.

 The diagram below illustrates a high level overview of the service architecture.